jdcloudcom/en/documentation/Middleware/Queue-Service/Pricing/Billing-Rules.md

 Pay-As-You-Go billing mode is supported by the Queue Service:

-- Type of “Pay by Consumption”
+- Type of "Pay by Consumption"

 ## Pay by Consumption